stevenjnovotny/Quad-Controller/README.md

 <img src="images/drone_control.gif" width="500"/>
 </p>

-The following describes the design and testing of a controller for a quadcopter using a cascaded controller as described in <i>Feed-Forward Parameter Identification for Precise Periodic Quadrocopter Motions</i> by Angela Schoellig et al.
+The following describes the design and testing of a controller for a quadcopter using a cascaded controller as described in <i>Feed-Forward Parameter Identification for Precise Periodic Quadcopter Motions</i> by Angela Schoellig et al.